 Research indicates that over 70% of seniors aged 60 and above don’t exercise at all.
 Yet the American Heart Association, as well as the American College of Sports Medicine, recommend that adults 65 years and older do a minimum of 150 minutes of physical activity each week.
 These should include resistance exercises at least twice a week.

-Resistance band exercises involve the use of an elastic band that forces your muscle to work against the band’s tension.
+Resistance band exercises involve the use of an elastic band that forces your muscles to work against the band’s tension.
 Resistance band exercises help in improving balance, flexibility, muscle strength, coordination, and range of motion.
 They are also great for fighting the loss of bone common in the elderly as well as combating the symptoms associated with arthritis.

 In this article, we look at some of the best resistance band exercises recommended for seniors.